eemeidinger/loopy_copy/README.md

 There will also be a colab notebook in this file that will display the connected components in different ways, which are highlighting, boxing them in, and displaying the outlines and coordinates of them.

+The link below will take you to a streamlit app where you can filter your own images without the need to code yourself!
 [Click here to access the filtering app!](https://loopycopy.streamlit.app/)